BeatriceThalo/okstate-plugin-camera-overlay/README.md

 ### Description

-Because the overlay also covers the camera feed's shutterButton and cancelButton, they are rebuilt above the overlay.
+Because the overlay also covers (think z-index) the camera feed's shutterButton and cancelButton, they are rebuilt above the overlay.
 There is also a slider above the overlay to control the overlay's transparency from 0 to 1.
-There is rudimentary 'sizeToFit' scaling to resize the provided overlay image to cover the whole feed element.
+There is rudimentary 'sizeToFit' scaling to resize the provided overlay image to cover the dimensions of the whole feed element.
 TODO specify synchronous img paths, either data: or file: in local iOS directory and how to get it stored there.
+TODO is iOS permission included by default?

 ### Supported Platforms